Signs of Strangeness

 Here is a sign made even dumber by its abuse of so-called "quotation marks".
 In front of a hillbilly mini-mart in Martinsville, Indiana, this advertises " "DIABETIC" HONEY".

 What might diabetic honey be?
 Some strange fluid that looks and tastes like honey but contains no sugars?
-Or honey produced by diabetic bees?
+Or would it be honey produced by diabetic bees?

 Marriott offers non-religious religious greetings